cosmos/testnets/devnet/README.md

 # Devnet Details

+⏸️ The devnet is currently paused until a mainnet fork can be run with its own chain ID.

 The Cosmos Hub devnet is used to test the next major upgrade before a release candidate is tagged.
 * The devnet state represents a recent for of the Cosmos Hub (`cosmoshub-4`).
 * The provided snapshot will start by applying an upgrade.